aishwaryanevrekar/Image-Forgery-Detection/README.md

 # Image-Forgery-Detection
-This is my final year project where we detected tampered images using cnn and ela
+This is my final year project where we detected tampered images using Convolutional network and Error Level Analysis.

 Project Members are Pooja Mourya,Neha Pandey,Aishwarya Nevrekar.